rupadarshiray/rupadarshiray.github.io/content/notes/starting-with-obsidian.md

 ## Idea Emergence

 - **LYT Kit**
 	- The kit suggests readers to have at least 100 notes.
-This is a best place to expand more on [[Mechanisms]].

 ---